-In those with oily, blemish-prone skin or those who experience milia, the "slugging" method may not necessarily be a match made in heaven but for those of us with severely dry skin, on top of adequate hydrators, it could just be the boost of moisture you needed.
+In those with oily, blemish-prone skin or those who experience milia, the "slugging" method may not necessarily be a match made in heaven but for those of us with dry skin, it could be the you needed.

 The product typically used for this is Vaseline, a occlusive jelly that's been on the market forever but other balms and ointments like Aquaphor or our own personal favourite Egyptian Magic Cream would work in the same way.
 Before you rush to add this to your nightly regime, it may be good to know that we actually want some water loss (shocking, I know) to encourage our skin to continue it's natural process' and "slugging" too often may hinder this.

 Be mindful of using retinol, vitamin c and other active ingredients underneath too as these can be made much more potent when sealed-in to skin for a long period of time.